Pioreactor/docs.pioreactor/developer-guide/01-introduction.md

 ### Have edits, corrections, or suggestions?

-This entire site is open-source, and any suggestions or comments can be added to our [Issue Tracker](https://github.com/Pioreactor/docs.pioreactor/issues).
+Any suggestions or comments can be added to our [Issue Tracker](https://github.com/Pioreactor/docs.pioreactor/issues).
 If you're up for it, feel free to send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models), too!